pokeclicker/pokeclicker-wiki/data/Quest Lines/The Legendary Beasts_description.md

 ## Prerequisites

-In order to be able to accept this quest in **New Bark town** Bulletin Board player have to Defeat Ecruteak city gym
+This quest will become available at the [[Towns/New Bark Town]] Bulletin Board after completing Johto Route 37.